InfTkm/ethereum-lab1/README.md

 truffle tests

  ```
 9) Take a screenshot of the command line output.
+That is, show the result of running the 5 tests.

 10) Add a new Event to the MetaCoin contract.
 This event will be fired when
 sendCoin is called with an inappropriate transfer of funds.
 You need to